 On October 10, 2018, the Finance Committee received an update, the California Public Employees Retirement System (CalPERS) Challenge Statement "How to Effectively Secure the Solvent Financial Future of the City, Its Employees, & Its Retirees While Ensuring the Delivery of Public Services & Stewardship of Public Resources", and provided feedback on the Long-Term Management of CalPERS costs.
-Staff was directed to provide monthly updates to the City Council and Finance Committee regarding CalPERS cost management options, establish a panel of professional resources for CalPERS related needs, and provide a CalPERS workshop for City Council.
+Staff was directed to provide monthly updates to the City Council and Finance Committee regarding CalPERS cost management options, establish a panel of professional resources for CalPERS related needs, and provide a CalPERS workshop for a future City Council meeting.
+The next scheduled Finance Committee meeting is Wednesday, December 12, 2018.